jamesstiff/hiddensalon/content/about/_index.md

 draft: false
 ---

+**Hidden Salon is a creative, relaxed hair salon based in Old Trafford, Manchester.**

-**Hidden Salon has emerged from my background in fine art and textile design, a passion for the aesthetically pleasing and my experience as a hair stylist.**
+Hidden Salon has emerged from my background in fine art and textile design, a passion for the aesthetically pleasing and my experience as a hair stylist.

 I understand that we all have busy lives and finding time for yourself is sometimes difficult.
 I have created a professional mini salon to give you your own individual, relaxing and client centred experience.